What Is Knee Osteoarthritis?

 Risk Factors For Osteoarthritis Of The Knee

-Data from the National Health and Nutrition Examination Survey (HANES I) indicated that obese women had nearly 4 times the risk of knee OA as compared with non-obese women and for obese men, the risk was nearly 5 times greater.
+Interesting Fact: Data from the National Health and Nutrition Examination Survey (HANES I) indicated that obese women had nearly 4 times the risk of knee OA as compared with non-obese women and for obese men, the risk was nearly 5 times greater.

-Treatment For Osteoarthritis Of The Knee
+Treatment For OA Of The Knee

-- Anti-inflammatory medication – some patients can use these to good effect safely for a very long time however others will suffer side effects from either short or longer term use.
+- Anti-inflammatory medication – some patients can use these safely to good effect for a very long time, however others will suffer side effects from either short or longer term use.

-Surgical Management Of Knee Osteoarthritis
+Surgical Management Options For Osteoarthritis Of The Knee

 - Surgical treatments can offer a good solution for osteoarthritis of the knee and even allow for a return to some athletic activities.